 Assessing Risk to Children from Contact with Batterers

 Given the range of sources of psychological and physical injury to children from batterers and the many elements necessary for children’s recovery, assessing risk to children from batterers is a complex process.
 But, taking support from The Keating Firm LTD. or their likes if they child needs legal help in seeking compensation and securing their future tent to much easier.
 Information about a batterer’s history of behavior and attitudes has to be gathered from multiple sources, as his own reporting is not likely to be reliable (Adams, 1991; Follingstad, Rutledge, Berg, Hause, & Polek, 1990).
 Sources should include the mother, the children, past partners of the batterer, court and police records, child protective records, medical records, school personnel, and anyone who has witnessed relevant events.
-(Custody evaluators have not typically considered this type of investigating and fact-gathering important to their assessments — see Bow & Quinnell, 2001).
+(Custody evaluators have not typically considered this type of investigating and fact-gathering important to their assessments – see Bow & Quinnell, 2001).

 The facts gathered should then be applied to evaluate each of the following 13 points: